solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 Unless you’re creating a wallet application yourself, your code should never need to ask a user for their secret key.
 Instead, you can ask users to connect to your site using a reputable wallet.

-## Phantom Wallet

-One of the most widely used software wallets in the Solana ecosystem is [Phantom](https://phantom.app).
-Phantom supports a few of the most popular browsers and has a mobile app for connecting on the go.
-You’ll likely want your decentralized applications to support multiple wallets, but this course will focus on Phantom.

 ## Solana’s WalletAdapter